 The Austrian company Bike Citizens did in collaboration with the Dutch organization Mobile 21 in Brussels, Kingdom of Belgium, the campaign PING if you care! and recently an interim balance sheet was drawn up: Since the end of May 2017, cyclists in Brussels using the corresponding app have introduced over 6.000 routes into the system and marked more than 15.000 places on these routes as critical, confusing or dangerous.
 The marking of these places is carried out by the so-called.
-PING button the app realizes, from which the campaign name results.
+PING button of the App realized, resulting in the campaign name.

 The then bicycle messengers Daniel Kofler and Andreas Stückl founded the company back in 2011 Bike Citizens in Graz, Austria.
 With currently more than 35 employees in Graz and the German capital Berlin, ambitious goals are being pursued: Cycling in urban surroundings should be made more attractive and safer.
 With our own products - also and especially digital - the quality of life in cities should increase; with and for cyclists.

 Bike Citizens offers cycling maps for cities in the following countries around the world: Netherlands, Spain, Germany, United Kingdom, Australia, USA, France, Belgium, Bosnia and Herzegovina, Italy, Switzerland, Norway, Sweden, Denmark, Slovakia, Austria, Czech Republic, Romania, Hungary, Poland, Mexico, Brazil, Ireland, Vietnam, Finland, China, Turkey, Portugal, Slovenia, Luxembourg, Iceland, Latvia, Singapore, Taiwan, Estonia, Israel, Albania, Croatia, Greece, Serbia , Ukraine, Macedonia, Bulgaria.